AdaGold/video-store-api/README.md

 List all customers

 Fields to return:
+- `id`
 - `name`
 - `registered_at`
 - `postal_code`
 - `phone`
 - `movies_checked_out_count`
-  - This will be 0 until you've completed wave 2.2
+  - This will be 0 until you've completed wave 3

 #### `GET /movies`
 List all movies